scribe-security/docs/docs/ci-integrations/github/actions/action-installer.md

 - Generate evidence for a global cache directory
 - Use tool functionality not exposed by containerized actions.

->Installing `gensbom` locally is useful when you want to create an evidence (mainly directories) on targets outside the workflow working dir.
+> action allows users to utilize `gensbom` in a non-containerized environment.

-> action allows users to utilize `gensbom bom` in a non-containerized environment.
+>Installing `gensbom` locally is useful when you want to create an evidence (directory or git targets) on targets outside working directory.

 ### Input arguments
 ```yaml